 2) Be choosy

-It’s common to make assumptions about people based on their role or resume.
 Obviously, it’s important to select a mentor who has professional success, but it’s equally important to select a mentor you respect and like.
-Most of your success and satisfaction with the mentoring experience will come from your mentor choice.
-Some mentoring programs, like the Camber Outdoors Professional Mentoring Program, use matching algorithms to help connect mentors and mentees based on a number of criteria.
-If you don’t have access to an algorithm, your best bet is to interview several prospective mentors to determine professional and personality fit.
+Most of your success and satisfaction with the mentoring experience will come from your choice of mentor.
+Some mentoring programs, like our own, use matching algorithms to help connect mentors and mentees based on a number of criteria.
+If you don’t have access to an algorithm, your best bet is to interview several prospective mentors to determine both professional and personality fit.

 3) Be committed

-Many mentees think of a mentoring experience as “an investment in myself.”
+Many mentees think of their mentoring experience as “an investment in myself.”
 Some mentors think of themselves as an “accountability partner” whose presence will spark action.
-While those things are true, there’s another way to think of it.
-The mentor/mentee pairing is a professional relationship, and both parties are equally invested in growing and co-creating it.
-A shared responsibility for the relationship raises the bar for both parties and encourages each to bring quality and integrity to every interaction.
+While those things are true, there’s a better way to think about it: The mentor/mentee pairing is a professional relationship, and both parties are equally invested in growing and co-creating it.
+Shared responsibility for the relationship raises the bar for both parties and encourages each to bring quality and integrity to every interaction.